How to Write a Vacation Request Email (+ Tips & Examples)

 • “Good afternoon” or similar expressions.

-However, phrasing this how-you-doing part depends on your email type (more on that in a bit).
+However, phrasing this how-you-doing part depends on the type of email (more on that in a bit).

-To keep your employer in the loop, mention your vacation days in the next sentence of your vacation request email after the greeting part.
+That said, advise your team members to mention their vacation days in the next sentence of their vacation request email, right after the greeting part.

 Here are a few tried-and-tested examples: